What Can I Do?

 Tell your friends, families and colleagues to take action today!

 Veterans who have served our country deserve quality, safe and effective health care.
 Limiting APRNs practice in the Veterans Health Administration puts our veterans at risk due to backlogs and waitlists for receiving treatment.

-Please check back on this website soon as we share ANA's analysis.
+Please check back on this website soon as the VA announces additional decisions on this process.

 Additionally, please urge your members of Congress to support H.R.
 1247, the Improving Veterans Access to Quality Care Act and S. 2279, the Veterans Health Care Staffing Improvement Act.
 Both of these bills are consistent with the Institute of Medicine report The Future of Nursing: Leading Change, Advancing Health, which recommends that APRNs working in the VHA practice to the full extent of their education and training.

 - Letter from the National Council of State Boards of Nursing to Secretary McDonald (7/2016)

 - In The Washington Post: Proposed VA rule is about providing better care to veterans (7/2016)

 - Fact Sheet — Veterans Access to Quality Care Act

 - Veterans Access to Quality Healthcare Alliance